Welcome to my Trip Report on Emirates Airbus A380 and Boeing 777-300ER Ride!

 Arrival runway: 20R

 On this flight, I was lucky once again to have the middle seat empty, more legroom space for my aisle seat companion and myself.
 I decided to choose 18A the front row as its quieter and probably able to catch some sleep as well.
 Anyway, pushed back was later than expected and we had a long taxi to runway 30R for departure.
 The weather was good and so is the takeoff!
-The take off on board the GE powered 777 always never fail to impress me.
+The take-off of the GE powered 777 always never fail to impress me.

 Windowless seat!
 Arghhhh!
 An aviation enthusiast's biggest nightmare!